DwirefS/WhatTheHack/024-SAP-Core/README.md

 We're working hard on this hack and it will be released soon!

-# What The Hack - Intro To Kubernetes
+# What The Hack - Intro To SAP on Azure
 ## Introduction
-This intro level hack will help you get hands-on experience with Docker, Kubernetes and the Azure Kubernetes Service (AKS) on Microsoft Azure.
+This hack will help you get hands-on experience with fundamentals for an SAP implementation on Microsoft Azure.
 Kubernetes has quickly gone from being the shiny new kid on the block to the defacto way to deploy and orchestrate containerized applications.

 This hack starts off by covering containers, what problems they solve, and why Kubernetes is needed to help orchestrate them.
 You will learn all of the Kubernetes jargon (pods, services, and deployments, oh my!).
 By the end, you should have a good understanding of what Kubernetes is and be familiar with how to run it on Azure.